rcc-uchicago/user-guide/docs/midwayR3/overview.md

 # Welcome to MidwayR3 user guide

 MidwayR3 is the RCC's secure cluster that provides a secure computing environment to support research with higher security standard requirements.
-If you have any questions about MidwayR3, please email midwayr@rcc.uchicago.edu.
+If you have any questions about MidwayR3, please email midwayr-help@rcc.uchicago.edu.

 # System Overview

 MidwayR3 is comprised of two login nodes and four compute nodes.
 The total installed storage on MidwayR3 is 441TB.
-It uses SLURM as its workload manager and the software environment module to manage installed software.
+It uses SLURM as its workload manager and the software environment module system to manage installed software.
 <br><br/>
 **Login Nodes:** MidwayR3 hosts login nodes with the following specifications: